 4. Ximending Night Market

 The atmosphere of this place is incredible.
-Though it wasn’t as big as Dotonbori in Osaka, Japan, but it’s like little Dotonbori.
-There are varieties of international clothing brands in this area compared to other night markets I have been.
+Though it wasn’t as big as Dotonbori in Osaka, Japan, it’s like little Dotonbori.
+There are varieties of international clothing brands in this area compared to other night markets I have been to.
 What’s best to see here aside from (of course food and shopping) is the entertainment.
-A lot of street performers every night can be found in almost every corner.
+Many street performers can be found on almost every corner every night.